 This course introduces students to the history of women by examining how the experiences, roles, and status of women have been shaped historically by race, class, geography, religion, and other social factors.
 Meets American Diversity Connector requirement.

-HIS 338 Early Modern Europe
+HIS 338 Witches, Science, and Enlightenment in Early Modern Europe